 - Who takes a ball that is set between two attackers?

 - When does a middle hitter take a serve?

 Then there are other situations which influence who takes a ball, such as the setter releasing on a free or down ball.
 I’m sure you can think of a few of them.

-The point is, the players should understand these structural elements of how they play.
+The point is, the players should understand these structural elements of how they play, as I talk about in this post about whether calling the ball is necessary.
 There will always be situations that don’t fit into nice, neat structure, but if the players know the principles, they can deal with things effectively.
 When they reach that point, talking becomes less about communicating in-play and more about communicating between plays.